Logan station

-Logan station is a SEPTA subway stop on the Broad Street subway in the Logan neighborhood of North Philadelphia, Pennsylvania.
+Logan station is a SEPTA Metro subway stop on the B1 in the Logan neighborhood of North Philadelphia, Pennsylvania.
 It is located at 5100 North Broad Street at Lindley Avenue.
 This is a local station, and thus has four tracks, with only the outer two being served.
 There are separate fare control areas for the northbound and southbound platforms, and no crossover exists.

 Logan station is located on Broad Street beneath a bridge for what is today the SEPTA Main Line that carries the Fox Chase, Lansdale/Doylestown, Warminster, and West Trenton Line.
 No connection to any of these railroad lines exists at this station.